“You Princeton folks stole Hamilton and St. Marie, root and branch,

 Thompson’s son John became publisher of the Princeton Republic and followed his father’s footsteps by becoming postmaster of Princeton.

-The land in the northeast corner of Section 7, T16N, R12E that Shaw designated for a cemetery in the original plat of St. Marie in 1851 is today called the State Center Cemetery, established in 1881, in signage onsite and on the Green Lake County cemeteries map.
+The land in the northeast corner of Section 7, T16N, R12E that Shaw designated for a cemetery in the original plat of St. Marie in 1851 is today labeled the State Center Cemetery, established in 1881, in signage onsite and on the Green Lake County cemeteries map although some digital maps list it as the St. Marie Cemetery.

 The original St. Marie plat notes “the cemetery is eight rods square and occupies the northeast corner of said Section Seven.
 Stones are substantially placed as stations from which to make future surveys.”